Director: Don Richardson

 Kraspo (Robert Faulk) and Fedor (Arte Johnson), two anachronistically fashioned space commanders, kidnap Penny and present her as the royal niece of Aunt Gamma (Sheila Mathews).
 Though initially resistant, Penny is forced to comply when Kraspo turns Judy and Major West into strips of magnetic tape and threatens to destroy them.
 Meanwhile, Will discovers a dark connection between Fedor and his computerized crew mates.

 Ostensibly a Penny-themed episode, “Princess of Space” fails to explore Cartwright’s character with sufficient dignity or thoughtfulness.
-Specifically, Penny often engages in mundane, if not thoroughly absurd, conversations with cartoonish aliens while Will, Dr. Smith, and the Robot proceed to save the day through ingenuity alone—a formulaic resolution of conflict that provides few if any opportunities to develop or expand upon Penny’s personality.
+Specifically, Penny often engages in mundane, if not thoroughly absurd, conversations with cartoonish aliens while Will, Dr. Smith, and the Robot proceed to save the day through ingenuity alone—a formulaic resolution of conflict that provides few opportunities to develop or expand upon Penny’s personality.

 Overall Quality: 2/10